sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/MIPS/MIPS Architecture.md

 MIPS, or Microprocessor without Interlocked Pipelined Stages, is a family of reduced instruction set computer ([[RISC]]) instruction set architectures ([[Instruction Set Architecture|ISAs]]).
 The architecture is now deprecated and is not in production on computers, but is instead utilized as an educational tool.

-Other than load and store memory operations, all instructions operate on [[register|registers]].
+Other than load and store memory operations, all instructions operate on [[Register Memory|registers]].
 For this, MIPS has 32 32-bit general-purpose registers.

 MIPS has three individual instruction formats: